SalatielSauer/Sauerbraten-Content/Maps/README.md

 ### Sauerbraten Maps
 ##### All the maps I've edited, including Race and Duel Maps
-Since Race Maps is the easiest way to share your levels for other players, i've created a lot of them.
+Since Race Maps is the easiest way to share your levels for other players, I've created a lot of them.
 I also made some duel and single player maps.
 #### Some thumbnails
 ![BrazilRace-09](https://raw.githubusercontent.com/SalatielSauer/Sauerbraten-Content/master/Maps/Races/BrazilRace-09.jpg)